CodeFactoryLLC/CodeFactory/README.md

 # Getting Started
 The following will get you jump started on using CodeFactory.

-## Overview
+## CodeFactory Overview
-The overview section will explain the parts that make up CodeFactory.
+The CodeFactory Overview section explains the components that make up CodeFactory.
-It is recommended you completely go through this section before jumping into Guidance.
+We recommend going through this section completely, prior to reviewing CodeFactory Guidance.
-We made sure the overview seciond was just that an Overview of the various parts and pieces of CodeFactory.

 [CodeFactory Overview](Docs/Introduction/Overview.md)

-## Guidance
+## CodeFactory Guidance
-Guidance provides walk throughs on how to use CodeFactory.
+The CodeFactory Guidance documentation provides step-by-step walk throughs and examples on how to use CodeFactory effectively.
-This section provides step by step instructions on how to different activities in CodeFactory itself.

 [CodeFactory Guidance](Docs/Guidance/Overview.md)

 # What is CodeFactory?

-CodeFactory is real time software delivery tool that runs natively inside of Visual Studio.
+CodeFactory is real-time software delivery tool that runs natively inside of Visual Studio.
 The focus of CodeFactory is to increase the delivery velocity of building new applications and/or uplift/refactor projects to other technologies.

 ## Automation of Construction Delivery Patterns
-One of the core features of CodeFactory is its use of your application source code as a data model.
-This is a similar concept to ORM mapping based tools.
+One of the core features of CodeFactory is its ability to use existing application source code as a data model.
+This is similar in concept to ORM mapping based tools.

-This allows for the implementation of development patterns which can then auto-generate common application code which developers would otherwise have to build by hand.
-The following common usage scenarios are good examples of this concept, although many other scenarios are feasible.
+This allows for the consistent implementation of development patterns which can then auto-generate common application code, which developers would otherwise have to build by hand.
+The following common use case scenarios are good examples of this concept, although many other scenarios are feasible:

 - Adding/Creating bounds checking within methods
 - Implementation of exception handling logic
 - Implementation of standard logging
 - Automation of dependency injection
-- Auto-creation of different application layers, based on common data models, that can now be identified directly from application source code
+- Auto-creation of different application layers, based on common data models, which can now be identified directly from application source code
-- Auto-generation of data access layers, based on different technologies, that fit the needs of a target delivery pattern
+- Auto-generation of data access layers, based on different technologies, which fit the needs of a target delivery pattern
 - Auto-generation of validation logic based on application source code data
 - Auto-generation and logic mapping between service technologies and consumers

 ## Automation of Technology Transformation
 Due to the way in which the CodeFactory SDK was designed - the tooling is very helpful in transforming existing functionality of an application to a new technology implementation.
-The following are common usage scenarios for technology transformation, but like the Construction Delivery Patterns described above, are not the only scenarios for usage.
+The following are common use case scenarios for technology transformation, but like the Construction Delivery Patterns described above, the examples are not the only scenarios for usage.

 - Read ORM-based data classes and transform into POCO's or to other ORM based implementations
 - Read data classes and generate interface definitions for all classes
 - Read markup languages and use adapters to transform markup from one implementation into another (Example WebForms to Blazor)
 - Read markup languages and update UI implementation frameworks from one implementation to another (Example Modern UI to BootStrap)
-- Lift and shift of application logic from one platform to another (Example map logic from .net framework to .net standard)
+- Lift and shift of application logic from one platform to another (Example mapping logic from .NET Framework to .NET Standard)
 - Migration Mapping of logic from one system to another (Example using UI dialogs to select where logic comes from and where it belongs in a new system)

-## Designed for Different Delivery Approaches
+## Designed for a Variety of Delivery Approaches
 CodeFactory directly integrates into the Solution Explorer within Visual Studio.
-This provides flexibility to the delivery team on when to use automation and how that automation should be triggered.
+This provides flexibility to the architecture and delivery teams as to when to utilize automation and how that automation should be triggered.
 The following are a few examples, much like the others above, these are not the only approaches that can be taken.

-### Contract Driven Approach
+### Contract-Driven Approach
 Interfaces are defined and automation triggers when interfaces need to be implemented.
 Allowing for a interface based design of the system and the core shell of the entire delivery driven by interface implementations.

-### UI Driven Approach
+### UI-Driven Approach
 User Interface dialogs are defined and triggered as a part of an automation command and questions are asked which generates the implementation of new or uplift of application logic.

-### Event Driven Approach
+### Event-Driven Approach
 Changes in markup files or .NET application code files like C# will trigger the option to execute automation logic to complete the implementation of logic.

 ### Rebuild Approach
 Logic is run which will rebuild the definition of a target artifact.
 This is a common approach with ORM based tools.

 ### Hybrid Approach
-This is the most common use case, which uses a number of the above approaches together to meet a development teams specific delivery needs.
+This is the most common use case, which some combination of the approaches lsited above to meet a development teams specific delivery needs.

-## Zero Touch Delivery Tool
+## Zero-Touch Delivery Tool
-CodeFactory runs inside of the Visual Studio IDE itself, and acts more like a behind the scenes compiler.
-CodeFactory is a design-time tool and has no application runtime capabilities.
+CodeFactory runs inside of the Visual Studio IDE itself, and behaves like a behind-the-scenes compiler.
+CodeFactory is a design-time tool and has no application runtime capabilities or dependencies.
 This means there are no application libraries or technologies that have to be included inside the application you are delivering.
-Any artificates that are generated by CodeFactory appear to be standard developer hand-written code.
+Any artifacts that are generated by CodeFactory appear to be standard developer hand-written code.

 ## Designed to Build Team-Customized Delivery
 CodeFactory is a team delivery tool, which means there is no one-size-fits-all delivery process.
 Its a SDK style platform that simplifies the design of automation to be leveraged by delivery teams.